Depth of field

-The depth of field (DOF) is the distance between the nearest and the furthest objects that are in acceptably sharp focus in an image captured with a camera.
+The depth of field (DOF) is the distance between the nearest and the farthest objects that are in acceptably sharp focus in an image captured with a camera.
+See also the closely related depth of focus.

 Factors affecting depth of field

-For cameras that can only focus on one object distance at a time, depth of field is the distance between the nearest and the farthest objects that are in acceptably sharp focus.
+For cameras that can only focus on one object distance at a time, depth of field is the distance between the nearest and the farthest objects that are in acceptably sharp focus in the image.
 "Acceptably sharp focus" is defined using a property called the "circle of confusion".

-The depth of field can be determined by focal length, distance to subject, the acceptable circle of confusion size, and aperture.
-Limitations of depth of field can sometimes be overcome with various techniques and equipment.
+The depth of field can be determined by focal length, distance to subject (object to be imaged), the acceptable circle of confusion size, and aperture.
 The approximate depth of field can be given by: